Top 10 Hardest Addictions to Kick

 Mood regulation, memory, willpower, and decision-making processes can be severely impacted by these common drugs.
 And once drug dependency is formed, it can be incredibly difficult or impossible to safely refrain from continued use.

-If you or someone you know is struggling with misuse, overuse, or addiction of any substance including alcohol and prescription medications, it’s important to contact professional that can offer compassionate support and effective methodology for safely detoxing.
+If you or someone you know is struggling with misuse, overuse, or addiction of any substance including alcohol and prescription medications, it’s important to contact a professional that can offer compassionate support and effective methodology for safely detoxing.
 AspenRidge Recovery in Colorado treats a wide range of addictions and offers a dual-diagnosis approach to help clients through the traumatic experiences that may have contributed to the addiction.

 Substance effects on the brain

 The top 10 addictions in the world include everything from cannabis to benzodiazepines to amphetamines.
 Other versions in America include so-called process addictions like gambling, food, and spending time on the Internet.

 The list of the top 10 addictions in the world is not necessarily the same as the top ten worst addictions.
 Addictions are variable in how intense and quickly they take over.
 A list of the top 10 worst drug addictions can also include substances that may not be as common but are just as detrimental as any other illicit substance or detrimental activity.
 The hard addictions we are talking about in this list will usually require professional treatment for a successful recovery.

 Trying to manage the withdrawal symptoms alone can even be dangerous with some of these addictions.
 Here are the hardest addictions to kick for users.

 1. Alcohol is the Number 1 Addiction in the US